We engage the community in decision-making and help teach the value and benefits of urban planning and design.

 We take pride in helping develop the next generation of urban planning and design professionals.

-Education is a primary focus of the Toledo Design Center.
-Funded by AIA-Toledo, our certified Intern Development Program qualifies for IDP credits toward registration and provides opportunities to architecture and planning students for hands-on learning and summer employment.
+Education is a primary focus of the Toledo Design Collective.
+Our Internship Program provides opportunities to architecture and planning students for hands-on learning and employment throughout the year.
 In addition, the TDC engages high school, college students and the greater community with planning awareness programs.

 Benefits of a TDC Internship

 - Get involved in Toledo's professional design community